apmarshall/apmarshall/README.md

 ```

 ### Get in Touch:
 I'm happy to talk about ideas, projects, and other ways we might work together.
-Sincere networking requests only, if I think you're pitching or spamming me you'll be ghosted.
 [Email](mailto:apmarshall@soren.tech)